Brian Donlevy

-Waldo Brian Donlevy (February 9, 1901 – April 6, 1972) was an American actor, active from the 1930s to the 1960s.
-Noted for playing dangerous and tough characters, he usually appeared in supporting roles.
-Among his best-known films are Beau Geste (1939), The Great McGinty (1940) and Wake Island (1942).
+Waldo Brian Donlevy (February 9, 1901 – April 6, 1972) was an American actor, who was noted for playing dangerous and tough characters.
+Usually appearing in supporting roles, among his best-known films are Beau Geste (1939), The Great McGinty (1940) and Wake Island (1942).
 For his role as the sadistic Sergeant Markoff in Beau Geste, he was nominated for the Academy Award for Best Supporting Actor.

 He starred as U.S. special agent Steve Mitchell in the radio/TV series Dangerous Assignment.

 His obituary in The Times newspaper in the United Kingdom said, "Any consideration of the American 'film noir' of the 1940s would be incomplete without him".

 Early life

-Donlevy was born in 1901 in Cleveland, Ohio, to Irish parents Rebecca (née Parks) and Thomas Donlevy, originally from Portadown, County Armagh.
-Sometime between 1910 and 1912, the family moved to Sheboygan Falls, Wisconsin, where Donlevy's father was a supervisor at the Brickner Woolen Mills.
+Brian Donlevy was born on February 9, 1901, in Cleveland, Ohio.
+His parents were Thomas Donlevy and Rebecca (née Parks), Irish emigrants originally from Portadown, County Armagh, Northern Ireland.
+Sometime between 1910 and 1912, the family moved to Sheboygan Falls, Wisconsin, where Donlevy's father worked as a supervisor at the Brickner Woolen Mills.